Nicherus/test-backend/README.md

-make sure you have updated Node 14.17.6 and Yarn db is mysql
+make sure you have updated Node 14.17.6 and Yarn.
+The database used is mysql

 Instructions:
 ### `yarn install`